In this article, you will learn

 . -

-Reset Polygon Tool Settings to Default [37] – this tool can be used to reset the most recently used settings for the number of polygon sides and the star shape back to the default value – a regular pentagon.
-The keyboard shortcut for Reset Polygon Tool Settings to Default is
+Reset Polygon Tool Settings to Default [37] – this tool can be used to reset the most recently used settings for the number of polygon sides and the star shape back to the default value – a pentagon.
+The shortcut key for Reset Polygon Tool Settings to Default is

 (D)